Bui Dam: History

 Field investigations for the dam began in October 2007.
 In January 2008 preparatory construction began and in May 2008 the first people were resettled.
 In December 2008 the river was diverted and a year later construction on the main part of the dam began.
 The filling of the reservoir began in June 2011.
 Unit 3 was connected to the grid on 3 May 2013; Units 2 and 1 were commissioned by the end of November 2013.
 The dam and power station were inaugurated in December 2013 by President John Mahama.

+To boost the Bui dam's overall electricity generation without affecting the water reservoir, a 50-megawatt (MW) solar power plant was built on land 3km from the dam.
+The solar plant was commissioned in November 2020.

 Design

 The Bui Dam is a gravity roller-compacted concrete-type with a height of 108 m above foundation and 90 m above the riverbed.
 The crest of the dam is 492 m meters long and sits at an elevation of 185 m above sea level (ASL).
 The main dam's structural volume is 1 e6m3.
 Southwest of the dam two saddle (or auxiliary) dams maintain pool levels and prevent spillage into other areas of the basin.
 The first and closest to the main dam is Saddle Dam 1.
 It is 500 m southwest of the main dam and is a rock-fill embankment dam.
 The dam rises 37 m above ground level and has a crest length of 300 m.
 1 km southwest of the main dam is Saddle Dam 2.
 This dam is a zoned earth-fill type with a height of 7 m ASL and a crest length of 580 m.
 Both saddle dams have a crest elevation of 187 m ASL.

 The dam's spillway near the right bank consists of five radial gates, each 15 m wide.
 The spillway sits at an elevation of 169 m and has a maximum discharge of 10450 m3/s which correlates to a 1-in-10,000 year flood.
 The dam's outlet works consist of a single outlet on the right bank converted from one of the diversion tunnels.